 In 1964, the South African government made a chilling discovery.
 Wildlife populations had decreased so dramatically there was only an estimated 575,000 wild game animals left in the country.

-Now farmers and entrepreneurs had a direct incentive to purchase large tracts of land to restore to wild areas for the protection and conservation of wildlife.
+This was the first time that hunting became an economically viable industry in South Africa.
+Farmers and entrepreneurs now had a direct incentive to purchase large tracts of land to restore to wild areas for the protection and conservation of wildlife.

 One of the key aspects of animal management that most activists don’t understand is the need to selectively reduce the herd.